 - Variety of interfaces for onboard system integrations (APC, digital signage)

-POS terminal: our solution for 3rd party resellers
+Customer Service Desk: our solution for 3rd party resellers

 Any coffee shop, gas station, grocery store, or newsstand can become a reseller, expanding the sales network of your agency and bringing public transit closer to riders.
 They can opt to buy single-ride tickets or recharge their accounts with confidence at any authorized location around town.
 This helps take money-handling responsibilities off the bus driver.